difuture-lmu/dsBinVal/README.md

 retrieve the fallback privacy level from the [`DESCRIPTION`](https://github.com/difuture-lmu/dsBinVal/blob/master/DESCRIPTION) file each time a function calls for it.
 This options is set to 5 by default.
-The methodological base of the package is explained in detail [here](https://arxiv.org/abs/2203.10828).
+The methodology of the package is explained in detail [here](https://arxiv.org/abs/2203.10828).

 ## Installation